brandondjango/Sdet-Architect/README.md

 The purpose of this project is to show the types of projects and technologies I've worked on and written pertaining to software testing.
 I want to do this so I can architect Software testing solutions.

-All the work here I've either written from scratch or worked within heavily, and should understand to a high degree.
+All the work here I've either written from scratch or worked within heavily, and understand to a high degree.

-Also, no, ChatGPT wrote none of this :)

 ## Quality in the Context of Automated Software Testing